iamfarooqahmed/iamfarooqahmed/README.md

 *   🌍  I'm based in India
 *   ✉️  You can contact me at [farooqahmed786786786@gmail.com](mailto:farooqahmed786786786@gmail.com)
-*   🧠  I'm learning A language R
+*   🧠  I'm learning A language Python
 *   🤝  I'm open to collaborating on Data Analytic Related Projects
 *   ⚡  I'm Artist too